 Why did we move?

 While we have offices in London and York, Manchester is our head office, and where the majority of our team is based.
 We outgrew our first Manchester office in 2015 and moved to Amazon House on Brazil Street, but by the summer of 2017, we were completely at capacity.
 We’re growing rapidly and not being able to hire any new staff was a major hindrance for us.

 Amazon House had been a great home to us but it was time to move on.

 The search began.

-Rich and Lyndon (our Creative Director and CEO respectively) began the search for our new home.
-The new studio had to fulfill a number of criteria.
+Rich (our Creative Director) began the search for our new home.
+The new studio had to fulfil a number of criteria.

 Firstly, it had to be in the city centre.
 We wanted to remain in the city for a variety of reasons:

 We needed the new office be just as simple to get to as the old one for our staff and clients so there’s no better place to be than the city centre for transport links.

 There’s a great social element to working at Buffalo 7, and going out after work is a regular (though not every night) occurrence.

 We didn’t want to change that, so having a city centre office means the whole team can socialise together before going their separate ways.